Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)

 How will I be assessed?

 You will be assessed in a variety of ways, including written assignments, work-based assignments, work experience, practical assessment, portfolio development and formal presentations.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.

 How will the course be delivered?

-- Four GCSE passes at grade C or above, to include English language
+- Four GCSE passes at grade 4/ C or above including English language and Mathematics

-- A level three qualification in an appropriate subject
+- A level three qualification in an appropriate subject- (Target grade of MMM)

 - Successful interview with visual portfolio and demonstrating commitment to the subject

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.